Join Us On the Journey

 Conceptual renderings of future pollinator gardens on west side (above) and north side (below) of Visitor Center at Back Bay National Wildlife Refuge.

-Renderings created by Trista Imrich, Landscape Designer and owner of
+Renderings created by Trista Imrich, Landscape Designer and owner of Wild Works of Whimsy.

 Finished gardens will look slightly different from photo mock-ups.